Jul 30 , 2019

 - Carbohydrates(7%) are presented in the form of lactose (milk sugar).
 Their function is to accelerate the development of the brain and nervous system, promote the full absorption of iron and calcium, as well as bifidum factor with anti-fungal and anti-bacterial effect.
 They also normalize the bowel function;

-- Fats(3.8%) – they help strengthening both the immune and central nervous systems.
+- Fats(3.8%) – they help to strengthen both the immune and central nervous systems.
 The composition of fats includes cholesterol (needed for vitamin D production), bile and main hormones.
 The balance of fats and carbohydrates in breast milk is ideal for the growing baby;

-- The remaining components(0.2%) – iron, vitamins, minerals, 20 kinds of hormones (growth factors), antibodies, white blood cells (immune defense).
+- The remaining components(0.2%) – iron, vitamins, minerals, 20 kinds of hormones (growth factors), antibodies, white blood cells (immune defence).

 The quality of breast milk in nursing mothers is not constant, its composition may change under the influence of many factors: